-- 1. Perform as a knowledgeable, competent entry-level dietitian. - a. \At least 80% of program students complete program/degree requirements within 7.5 semesters (150% of the program length). - b. \Of graduates who seek employment, 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation. - c. \Eighty percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion. - d. \The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - e. \Eighty percent of graduates working in dietetics will receive a score of "average or higher" for professional conduct when rated by employers on satisfaction surveys. - 2.
-Pursue service to the profession of nutrition and dietetics. - a.
-At least 70% of program graduates will pursue service to the profession of dietetics as a preceptor, leader, through civic engagement, or through active participation in professional organizations within 3 years post-graduation.
+- 1. Perform as a knowledgeable, competent entry-level dietitian. - a.
+At least 80% of program students complete program/degree requirements within 4.5 years (150% of the program length). - b.
+Of graduates who seek employment, 80 percent are employed in nutrition and dietetics or related fields within 12 months of graduation. - c.
+Eighty percent of program graduates take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion. - d.
+The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%. - e.
+Eighty percent of graduates working in dietetics will receive a score of "average or higher" for professional conduct when rated by employers on satisfaction surveys. - 2.
+The program will promote diversity in the field of nutrition and dietetics. - a.
+Twenty percent of program graduates will be non-traditional, ethnic diverse, or gender diverse.